LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 and this variable defines the zones for the triangle mesh generator.

-Mark all of the main chamber elements, including the "SOL edge” segments for the targets. :menuselection:`Variables --> Add --> TRIA-EIRENE parameters`
+Mark all of the main chamber elements, including the "SOL edge” segments for the targets. :menuselection:`&Variables --> &Add --> &TRIA-EIRENE parameters`

 Set index to -1 in the dialogue box, and :kbd:`"General Triangle size”` to 10.0, which will generate large triangles.
 The negative index indicates